Stef-00012/celeste_jekyll-theme/index.md

 # hacklcub-tonic-jekyll-theme

-a minimalist theme focused on simplicity for the "Tonic" YSWS by Hackclub.
+A minimalist theme focused on simplicity for the "Tonic" YSWS by Hackclub.